diecutter/piecutter/README.rst

 Additional engines such as `Cheetah`_ or non-Python template engines such as Ruby's `ERB`_ could be supported.

-**Extensible template loading**: local filesystem, HTTP, github.com...
+**Extensible template loading**: text, bytes, file-like objects, files on local filesystem, remote resources over HTTP, remote resources on github.com...
 Additional storages could be supported.

 **Configurable post-processing**: write to local filesystem, generate an